a-rosenberg/cookbook/recipes/shakshuka.md

 ### notes
 Goes well with baguette or naan.
 Can add lots of different veggies to the base: carrots, radishes, green beans, eggplant, etc. Also goes well with a drizzle of tahini sauce.
 Goya makes the best canned chickpeas.
+I like sprinkling on some Trader Joe's "Everything But the Bagel" spice mixture on top.